Arjun Ray (general)

 Lieutenant General Arjun Ray, PVSM, VSM is a former general officer of the Indian Army.
-He is presently the Founder, Managing Director and Chief Executive Officer of the Indus Trust, since 1 April 2002.
+He is the founder of the Indus Trust and has been their Managing Director and Chief Executive Officer since 1 April 2002.
 He is a graduate of the Staff College, Camberley, the Army War College, Mhow and the National Defence College.

 He served as India's Deputy Military Advisor in London from 1986 to 1989.
-In his last assignment before retiring prematurely, Ray was the General Officer Commanding the newly raised XIV Corps in Ladakh, wherein he redefined the role of the armed forces in the 21st century as war prevention.
-As part of Operation Sadbhavana (Goodwill), he set up 13 primary schools, 11 Women's Empowerment Centres, 60 Adult Education Centres for non-literate women; and a hospital in Siachen close to the Line of Control in Jammu and Kashmir.
-This was achieved in just nine months.
+In his last assignment before retiring, Ray was the General Officer commanding the newly raised XIV Corps in Ladakh, wherein he redefined the role of the armed forces in the 21st century as war prevention.
+As part of Operation Sadbhavana (Goodwill), he set up 13 primary schools, 11 Women's Empowerment Centres, 60 Adult Education Centres for illiterate women; and a hospital in Siachen close to the Line of Control in Jammu and Kashmir.
+This was achieved in nine months.

 He was awarded the Param Vishisht Seva Medal for his service in the Indian military.

 Early life

-Arjun Ray was born on 1st January 1944 in Calcutta.
-He completed his schooling at St Xavier School, Jaipur, and graduated from the University of Rajasthan with a degree in humanities.
+Arjun Ray was born on 1 January 1944 in Kolkata.
+He completed his schooling at the St Xavier School in Jaipur, and graduated from the University of Rajasthan with a degree in humanities.
 Before joining the Indian Military Academy in 1963, he was sponsored by Rotary International to visit New Zealand and Australia for three months, as a member of the Indian universities' debating team.